willfindlay/COMP5900X-TrustedComputing/discussion_lead/week7/slides/speaking-notes.md

   attackers abusing memory corruption vulnerabilities to subvert an application's control flow

-- CFI or control flow integrity is a common defence against such code reuse attacks
+- Control flow integrity or CFI is a common defence against such code reuse attacks

 - The vast majority of existing CFI defences are based in software but these are either inflexible or perform poorly in practice